dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 - Using Budget.
 - Using Cloudwatch Alarm.
 In this case, you need to create an alarm on us-east-1 region (since it is the only region you can create an alarm).
 You can create up to 10 free cloudwatch alarm

-Those 2 alarms will be helpful to identify if your account is over spending.
+Those 2 alarms will be helpful to identify if you are underspending/overspending.

+### Free Tier
+This section will show all the usage of your free tier.
+It will show all the services free for the 12 months (starting with the registration) its usage and forcast.
+After the 12 months, they are still some services are always free.

+### Tags
 Tags (are Key/Value pair) are useful when you want to know how your cost is allocated.
 For example if your want to identify all the services you used under the tag enviromenrt: dev (for example)

 Cost explorer is a service which visualise, understand and manage your AWS costs usage over time.